manojmalipatil/AgriSense/README.md

 # AgriSense

-> **AgriSense (a.k.a.
-GreenLens)** — an integrated agriculture assistant combining AI-powered plant disease detection, market price insights & forecasts, soil analysis, a task manager, and a voice/text chat assistant for farmers.
+> **AgriSense** — an integrated agriculture assistant combining AI-powered plant disease detection, market price insights & forecasts, soil analysis, a task manager, and a voice/text chat assistant for farmers.

 > **Short**: Frontend is a Vite + React + TypeScript app.
 Backend is a FastAPI service using TensorFlow for image-based plant disease detection and a chat endpoint that forwards to an LLM provider.
 The frontend persists user tasks to Supabase and handles authentication via Supabase Auth.